thejohncrafter/playlean4/README.md

    Basically, I just want the way I write math in Lean closer to the way I write math on a piece of paper : I may just write `let ⟨ G, ⬝ ⟩ be a group`.
+ * This may (untested yet) simplify the way to write about more complex structures.
+   For instance, in a ring, `+` and `*` both form a monoid, and with this approach I become able to use the same lemmas for both these laws (e.g. I don't need `add_assoc` and `mul_assoc`).

+   But this may also just move the problem to somewhere else, I wouldn't be surprised to be forced at some point to write `add.comm` and `mul.comm` or something the like.
-   (This is also motivated by my unconditionnal love of esoteric group law symbols :
+ *  (This is also motivated by my unconditionnal love of esoteric group law symbols :
    `⬝` `∙` `⋆` `★` `▵` `¤`; or even `◫`, `¢`, `¥` or `Æ` when I'm in the mood.)
  * I could want at some point to have two grop laws on the same objecs.
    For instance, this happens for the set of paths on a topological group :